Español

 Antibodies are proteins made by the body’s immune system to help fight infections.
 Man-made versions of these proteins, called monoclonal antibodies, can be designed to attack a specific target, such as a protein on the surface of leukemia cells.

-Blinatumomab is a special kind of monoclonal antibody because it can attach to 2 different proteins at the same time.
+Blinatumomab is a special kind of monoclonal antibody known as a bispecific T-cell engager (BiTE).
+It can attach to 2 different proteins at the same time.
 One part of blinatumomab attaches to the CD19 protein, which is found on B cells, including some leukemia and lymphoma cells.
-Another part attaches to CD3, a protein found on immune cells called T cells.
-By binding to both of these proteins, this drug brings the cancer cells and immune cells together, which is thought to cause the immune system to attack the cancer cells.
+Another part attaches to CD3, a protein on immune cells called T cells.
+By binding to both of these proteins, this drug brings the leukemia cells and immune cells together, which helps the immune system attack the leukemia cells.

 The most common side effects are fever, headache, swelling of the feet and hands, nausea, tremor, rash, constipation, and low blood potassium levels.
 It can also cause low white blood cell counts, which increase the risk of serious infection.

-This drug can also cause neurologic problems, such as seizures, difficulty in speaking or slurred speech, passing out, confusion, and loss of balance.
+This drug can also cause nervous system problems, such as seizures, trouble speaking or slurred speech, passing out, confusion, and loss of balance.

-Some patients have serious reactions while this drug is being infused.
+Some people have serious infusion reactions while getting this drug.
 Symptoms can include feeling lightheaded or dizzy (due to low blood pressure), headache, nausea, fever or chills, shortness of breath, and/or wheezing.
 Let your healthcare team know if you develop any of these symptoms, as this reaction can be life-threatening.
 If you do have a reaction, the drug will be stopped while the reaction is treated.

-This drug is an anti-CD22 antibody linked to a chemotherapy drug.
+This is an antibody-drug conjugate (ADC), made up of an anti-CD22 antibody linked to a chemotherapy drug.
 B cells (including some leukemia cells) usually have the CD22 protein on their surface.
-The antibody acts like a homing signal, bringing the chemo drug to the leukemia cells, where it enters the cells and kills them when they try to divide into new cells.
+The antibody acts like a homing device, bringing the chemo drug to the leukemia cells, where it enters the cells and kills them when they try to divide into new cells.

 This drug is used to treat some types of B-cell ALL, typically after chemotherapy has been tried.
 It is given as an infusion into a vein (IV), once a week for 3 or 4 weeks in a row.
 This may be repeated for more cycles.